peterhcharlton/info/README.md

 * [Statistics Notes in the BMJ](https://www-users.york.ac.uk/~mb55/pubs/pbstnote.htm): Although not strictly a textbook, this series of notes provides a very helpful introduction to several statistical topics frequently encountered in medical research, written by Bland, Altman et al.
 * [An Introduction to Cardiovascular Physiology](https://www.sciencedirect.com/science/book/9780750610285)
 * [Anatomy and Physiology](https://openstax.org/details/books/anatomy-and-physiology): An open access textbook with very helpful diagrams published by [OpenStax](https://openstax.org/).
+* [Engineering better care](https://www.raeng.org.uk/publications/reports/engineering-better-care): A report on "a systems approach to health and care design and continuous improvement".

 ## Lecture Courses and Presentations